Ik0ri4n/ik0page/src/content/blog/2023/06_rumble-23.md

 ---
 title: CyberSecurityRumble Quals & Finals 2023
-excerpt: 'After the forced pause this years edition of the CyberSecurityRumble finally returned with an onsite finals event. '
+excerpt: "After the forced pause this years edition of the CyberSecurityRumble finally returned with an onsite finals event.
+Let's look back at two interesting challenges!"
 ---

 <script lang="ts">